-The Eastern Valley Center houses and coordinates an off-campus satellite educational program in order to make core academic courses as well as non-credit classes more accessible to residents of the eastern Coachella Valley.
+The Eastern Valley Center houses and coordinates an offcampus satellite educational program in order to make core academic courses as well as non-credit classes more accessible to residents of the eastern Coachella Valley.
 Located at 44-199 Monroe Street in Indio, the Center offers day and evening classes, as well as limited counseling, assessment testing, registration, and referral services.
-Additional evening classes are also held at Coachella Valley High School and Center Stage Dance Studio.
+Additional evening classes are also held at Coachella Valley High School.

 The Eastern Valley Center staff is committed to offering a wide array of courses and providing student and faculty support at all satellite locations.
 Please refer to the current Schedule of Classes for starting dates and meeting times.
-For further information, please call the office of the Dean of Off-Campus Programs at (760) 347-2288 or 773-2562.
+For further information, please call the office of the Dean of Off-Campus Programs at (760) 776-7200.